Dimitrova14/AutomationTestProject-StorySpoilApp/README.md

 # StorySpoilApp-Testing

-Story Spoil is an app for creating story spoilers.
+Story Spoil is an web application for creating story spoilers.
 Users can create, edit, delete and search for story spoilers.
 Also they can edit and manage their accounts.

 <p align="center">